 Most attorneys also include state bars to which they are admitted along with relevant federal or specialty courts.
 The most common exception is for locally-based consumer-oriented practitioners who are simply admitted in the single state where they practice.

-For solos or small firms in which all lawyers practice in all the areas listed on your website, the practice areas list on your bio is optional.
-It's standard and fine to include, even it it is repetitive of your introductory narrative.
-But it's not strictly necessary, presuming that you have mentioned each area in your narrative.
+For solos or small firms in which all lawyers practice in all the areas listed on your website, the practice areas list on your bio is optional, provided that you have mentioned each area in your narrative.

-Fantastic if you can list honors that are meaningful to you on your biography.
+It’s fantastic if you can list honors that are meaningful to you in your biography.
 You may also wish to add some logos or badges to accompany them.
 Keep in mind your bar rules governing how you describe awards.

-For practices in which lists of verdicts or settlements achieved, precedential cases, or certain types of transactions are meaningful to list — by far, do it!
+For practices in which lists of verdicts or settlements achieved, precedential cases, or certain types of transactions are meaningful to list — by all means, do so!
 If it is meaningful to prospective clients, you want it on your bio even if you also have a Representative Work or Results page elsewhere on your website.
-Remember: your bio may be the only page some site visitors read, or they may simply print it to read later.
-If your list gets too long, consider linking to your full c.v. or a separate results page on the website; impressive or not, a reader's eyes will glaze over if you include more than 10 or so items.
+Remember: your bio may be the only page some site visitors read, or they may print it to read later.
+If your list gets too long, consider linking to your full CV or a separate results page on the website; impressive or not, a reader's eyes glaze over if a list has more than 10 or so items.

 For many practices, however, a list of representative work doesn't make sense.
-This is true for most divorce / family lawyers, for example, as well as for attorneys with many areas of practice who would require very long lists to fully represent their work.
-In the latter scenario, better to include representative work as an element of individual practice area pages.
+This is true for most divorce/family lawyers, for example, as well as for attorneys with many areas of practice who would require very long lists to fully represent their work.
+In the latter scenario, it’s better to include representative work as an element of the individual practice area pages.

-Also great if you can list articles, books or other professional publications that you have authored (or co-authored).
-You may further wish to link to a pdf or outside website where the full article may be viewed.
-If you are a prolific writer, call your list "Selected Publications" instead of listing every last one and thus letting it burgeon out of control, lengthwise.
-You can link to the full list elsewhere, if need be.
+It’s great if you can list articles, books, or other professional publications that you have authored or co-authored.
+When possible, link to a pdf or outside website where visitors can read the full article.
+If you are a prolific writer, call your list "Selected Publications" instead of listing every last one (remember: readers lose focus as lists grow longer).
+You can always link to an exhaustive list of publications elsewhere, if need be.

 If you have been mentioned or interviewed in the media, it can be great to list the names and dates of publication or airing, along with links to relevant articles or videos.